haberdashPI/vscode-master-key/notes.md

     + copy user config into file

 - get all tests to run on CI
-- fix linting for tests
++ fix linting for tests
+- take any flakey BS in tests and move them to utils.ux.mts; to make tests easy to read and make it easier to make new tests

 Binding changes in Larkin:
 + maybe avoid need to use cmd-v so much